fragaLY/blog/hapi-fhir-jpaserver/HAPI-FHIR-JPASERVER.md

 For sure, on production, we will use warm-up, and mostly we will have the situation without creating a database structure.
 We will cover this and other topics in next chapters.

+- [ ] Clarify the performance tests we've used.
 ------------------------------------------------------------------------------------------------------------------------
 <h6>CHAPTER 4: WHERE'S MY RESOURCES, LEBOWSKI?</h6>